 Unlike most residency programs, Authority Health residents devote most of their time seeing patients in the communities where they live, and learning about the communities that affect their health.
-The foundation of the program is in federally qualified health centers, which provide a multidisciplinary group-practice model integrating medical and nursing, as well as other health disciplines.
+The foundation of the program is in Federally Qualified Health Centers or FQHC’s, which provide a multidisciplinary group-practice model integrating medical and nursing, as well as other health disciplines.
 These health centers are located in urban Detroit, suburban Wayne County, and rural Monroe County.

 Residents also work in private practice settings of physicians who are committed to distressed communities like Detroit.
 By working in these sites, residents experience the conditions that their patients live and work, and over time appreciate the social and structural influences that affect their health.

 More about Resident Life

 Authority Health GME offers many benefits on top of salary, including 90% employer-paid health insurance and 100% employer-paid dental insurance premiums.
 Other benefits include life insurance, 20 days paid time off per contract year, conference and educational stipends (which are completely separate and in addition to a resident’s salary), lab coats, and program wide educational materials.